minadreamer/Credit-Card-Fraud-Detection/README.md

 ![Picture2.png](image.png)

-V10, V12 & V14 are the most important featurs for the final model of a random forest.
-These are the features that the customer should monitor more tightly as they are the promanat features in fraudulent cases.
+V10, V12 & V14 are the most important features for the final model of a random forest.
+These are the features that the customer should monitor more tightly as they are the prominent features in fraudulent cases.